franciscop/bucket/readme.md

 console.log(await file.text()); // or .json(), or .stream(), etc
 ```

 Paths are resolved within the bucket: `.` and `..` segments are applied and a leading `/` means the bucket root.
-The resolved path must stay inside the bucket (or the folder it is called on); anything else throws a `BucketError` with code `"INVALID_PATH"`:
+The resolved path must stay inside the bucket; anything else throws a `BucketError` with code `"INVALID_PATH"`:

 ```js
 bucket.file("photos/../a.txt"); // same file as bucket.file("a.txt")